Causality and the Modeling of the Measurement Process in Quantum Theory: Hylomorfism and the Final Cause: From Potentiality to Actuality

-However, although Aristotle presented at first both actual and potential realms as ontologically equivalent, from chapter 6 of book $\Theta$, he seems to place actuality in the central axis of his architectonic, relegating potentiality to a mere supplementary role. ``We have distinguished the various senses of `prior', and it is clear that actuality is prior to potentiality. [...]
+Although Aristotle presented at first both actual and potential realms as ontologically equivalent, from chapter 6 of book $\Theta$, he seems to have changed his mind; placing actuality in the central axis of his architectonic he suddenly began to relegate potentiality to a mere supplementary role. ``We have distinguished the various senses of `prior', and it is clear that actuality is prior to potentiality. [...]
 For the action is the end, and the actuality is the action.
 Therefore even the word `actuality' is derived from `action', and points to the fulfillment.''
 [1050a17-1050a23] Aristotle then continues to provide arguments in this line which show ``[t]hat the good actuality is better and more valuable than the good potentiality.''
 [1051a4-1051a17] The choice of Aristotle to take irrational potentiality and the final cause as the basis of his metaphysics determined the fate of western thought.